summit-view/summit-view/README.md

 ##Current goals of the project

-- [x] Support for moving and resizing tiles, snap-to-grid.
+- [x] Support for moving and resizing panels, snap-to-grid.
 - [ ] Provide a settings API for panels.
 - [ ] Themeable.
 - [ ] Configurable.